 After breakfast at the hotel, you'll meet a local guide who will whisk you away in a chauffeured vehicle for a half-day tour.
 The destinations are two of the most impressive works by the legendary Catalan architect Antonio Gaudí: Park Güell and the Sagrada Família.

 First, you'll visit Park Güell.
 Located atop Carmel Hill in north Barcelona, this UNESCO World Heritage Site is a fine example of Gaudí's boundary-pushing modernist style.
-The park takes up 42 acres and you'll be able to marvel at every building as you stroll the walkways and gardens.
+The park takes up 42 acres, and you'll be able to marvel at every building as you stroll the walkways and gardens.
 There are also incredible views at many points in Park Güell that look out over the city.

 Next up is the Sagrada Família, the iconic Roman Catholic basilica with an impressive mix of Gothic, Catalan-modernism, and Art Nouveau architectural styles.
 Despite construction on the church beginning in 1882, it's still technically under construction and was only consecrated in 2010.
-Upon arrival, the guide will reveal insight into the Sagrada Familia's fascinating history, and you'll glean even more info as you explore the interior.
+Upon arrival, the guide will reveal insight into the Sagrada Família's fascinating history, and you'll glean even more info as you explore the interior.

-Around lunchtime, you will part ways with your guide.
+Around lunchtime, you'll part ways with your guide.
 On your own, you can visit Ciutadella Park.
 Open since 1881, this green lung of Barcelona takes up 70 acres and features sculptures, lakes, gardens, playgrounds, and the Barcelona Zoo.
 You could easily spend the remainder of the afternoon here and not run out of things to do and see.

-Day 3: Boqueria Market Guided Tour - Cooking Class
+Day 3: Boqueria Market Guided Tour & Cooking Class

 Fresh produce at the Boqueria Market